-Born in 1969, Andrew N. Rubin is a Professor of English Literature at Georgetown University.
+Born in 1969, Andrew N. Rubin was a Professor of English Literature at Georgetown University until 2013.
+He is now a visiting assistant professor at the University of Texas at Dallas.
 He earned a Bachelor’s degree in Literature and Society from Brown University in 1992, a Master’s degree in English Literature from the University of Sussex in 1993, and a Ph.D. in English and Comparative Literature from Columbia University in 2002.
 Rubin authored the 2012 book Archives of Authority: The State, the Text, and the Critic.
 He also co-edited The Edward Said Reader (2007) and Adorno: A Critical Reader (2002).
 His research interests include Postcolonial Theory, which claims that all literary and aesthetic values are arbitrary constructs designed to favor a white European power structure, and Critical Theory, a Marxian intellectual framework known for its relentless condemnation of Western culture and capitalism.

 Harboring a strong animus against Israel, Rubin is an endorser of the U.S. Campaign for the Academic and Cultural Boycott of Israel.
 In his writings and lectures alike, he has energetically promoted the teachings of the late Edward Said, the Columbia Professor of English Literature renowned for his anti-Israel, anti-American writings.
 According to former University of Haifa associate professor Steven Plaut: “Like Said,… Rubin has no credentials at all that could qualify him as an expert on Middle East history and politics.
 Nevertheless he is most vocal in his condemnations of Israel.
 Professor Said could at least read Arabic, whereas Rubin cannot; he is best described as an anti-Israel Jewish Marxist.”